Time to Migrate to a Modern JDK, Laggards!

 • You have economic gains through

 • Major performance improvements make your application faster.
-You have either higher customer satisfaction or need less processing resources.
+You have either higher customer satisfaction or need fewer processing resources.

 • Major garbage collector updates make your application more predictable.
 The maximum amount of memory is often lower.